camunda/camunda-docs/docs/components/concepts/job-workers.md

 We expose several metrics which help check whether the feature is working.

-- `zeebe_broker_jobs_pushed_count_total`: allows you to derive the rate at which a broker is pushing jobs out to all streams.
+- `zeebe_broker_jobs_pushed_count_total`: Allows you to derive the rate at which a broker is pushing jobs out to all streams.
 This can help you figure out if the broker is the bottleneck when it comes to throughput.
-- `zeebe_gateway_job_stream_push_total`: allows you to derive the rate at which a gateway is pushing jobs out to clients.
+- `zeebe_gateway_job_stream_push_total`: Allows you to derive the rate at which a gateway is pushing jobs out to clients.
 If this is much less than the broker's pushed count, then this could indicate an issue between the broker and the gateway: jobs are getting lost, the gateway is overloaded, etc.
-- `zeebe_gateway_job_stream_clients`: the number of open job stream client calls on the gateway.
+- `zeebe_gateway_job_stream_clients`: The number of open job stream client calls on the gateway.
 This can help you figure out if your workers are well load balanced across your gateways.
-- `zeebe_gateway_job_stream_streams`: the number of aggregated streams per gateway.
+- `zeebe_gateway_job_stream_streams`: The number of aggregated streams per gateway.
-- `zeebe_broker_open_job_stream_count`: the count of job streams registered on the broker.
+- `zeebe_broker_open_job_stream_count`: The count of job streams registered on the broker.
 This should be the sum of all gateway aggregated streams.
-- `zeebe_gateway_job_stream_servers`: the amount of known brokers (or stream servers) per gateway.
+- `zeebe_gateway_job_stream_servers`: The amount of known brokers (or stream servers) per gateway.
 This should always be the number of brokers in your cluster.
 If this is less, this could indicate a clustering issue between your gateways and brokers (e.g. temporary network partition).

 #### Actuator endpoint

 Each broker and gateway exposes a new actuator endpoint - `/actuator/jobstreams` - accessible via the monitoring port.
-For example, if you run Zeebe locally with the default monitoring port, it would be accessible under `http://localhost:9600/actuator/jobstreams`.
+For example, if you run Zeebe locally with the default monitoring port, it would be accessible under `localhost:9600/actuator/jobstreams`.

 This returns the current view of the registered job streams, where `client` refers to client streams opened on the gateway, and `remote` refers to the aggregated gateway streams as opened on each broker.

 For example, if jobs of a given type are not activated, but a worker is opened for this type, you can verify first if it exists in one of the gateways as a client stream.
 Once you've found it, grab its ID, and verify that you can find it as a consumer of a remote stream on each broker.

-If it's not present in the gateway as a client stream, and the simplest solution is to restart your worker.
-If it's not present as a consumer in one of the broker, this indicates a bug.
+If it's not present in the gateway as a client stream, the simplest solution is to restart your worker.
+If it's not present as a consumer in one of the brokers, this indicates a bug.
 As a workaround, you could restart your gateway, which will cause some interruption in your service, but will force all streams for this gateway to be recreated properly.

 ## Next steps